tyu0912/ansible-terraform-gcp/README.md

 1. Install Terraform and Ansible using Homebrew `brew install terraform ansible`

 ### Getting SSH Keys:
 1. If you don't have any, you can use `ssh-keygen` to generate a public/private key pair.
+No password is required.
+Can just hit <enter> when it asks.

 ### Configuring Google Cloud Platform (GCP)
 1. Go to https://console.cloud.google.com/